PatriotArrow/-WebPConverter/README.md

     After loading the extension in Firefox, navigate to Reddit or any other website with WebP images.
     Right-click on any WebP image.
     Select "Convert WebP".
-    The image will be automatically converted and downloaded
+    The image will be automatically converted and downloaded.